alpargun/MultiAgentDeadlockFix/README.md

 # Decentralized Deadlock-Free Multi-Agent Path Planning via Continuous-Time ODEs

 Decentralized multi-agent navigation in continuous time.
-Agents get through narrow corridors and intersections with no communication, no IDs, and no priority rules.
+Agents get through corridors, intersections, and warehouse aisles with no communication, no IDs, and no priority rules.

 ## How it works